veradefi/iot-governance/docs/source/overview.rst

 Content Types
 ========================================================================

-All content published by the IotBlock API will have one of two content types:

-``application/vnd.api+json``
-    This is the standard content type mandated for server implementations that conform to the JSON API standard.

 ``application/vnd.hypercat.catalogue+json``
     This content type is required MIME type for Hypercat documents, and will be returned for all clients interacting with our Hypercat endpoint.

-Both of the above mime types describe a JSON document format.